bxdoan/bxdoan/README.md

 <div align="center">

-> You should never give up on life, no matter how you feel.
-No matter how badly you want to give up.
+> Vision is not what your eyes see, but an image that your brain comprehends.

-> — Canaan —
+> — Touko Aozaki —

 </div>